gwwang16/RoboND-Kinematics-Project/writeup.md

 #### 1. Fill in the `IK_server.py` file with properly commented python code for calculating Inverse Kinematics based on previously performed Kinematic Analysis.
 Your code must guide the robot to successfully complete 8/10 pick and place cycles.
 Briefly discuss the code you implemented and your results.

 With the above method, my IK code completes 10/10 pick and place cycles.
-Here is the result video  https://youtu.be/KdBoLlqrd5A
+Here is the result video  https://youtu.be/KdBoLlqrd5A.

+**Note:** The discontinuous moving in this video has been solved using an additional conditional statement.
+Thanks the advice from @jafar_abdi in slack.

+    if sin(q5) < 0:
+        q4 = atan2(-r33, r13)
+        q6 = atan2(r22, -r21)
+    else:
+        q4 = atan2(r33, -r13)
+        q6 = atan2(-r22, r21)

 ![alt text][result]